jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Production

 Will happen in a chosen manner by the group and it will start when the group is ready.
-During this production phase there will be two meetings with the team.
+During this production phase there will be about bi-weekly meetings with the team and the coaches.
 These meetings are designed to help and guide the team to right direction by BIT lecturers and relevant industry members.
-The schedule and date of these meetings will be announced at a later date by the labmaster.
+The schedule and date of these meetings is open ended, and will be agreed upon by the team and the coaches.
 During production phase the team should focus on efficiently and methodically building new features and planning business opportunies.

 The production phase should aim to produce some amount of complete work.
 It is up to the team to decide wether they want to:

 * Create a vertical slice of a game
 * Create a prototype of a game or a product
 * Complete/polish a ready made demo
-* Something akin to this
+* Something completely different

 The goal of production phase is to build a product or a service which has business prerequisites.
 During Product Lab production phase the teams will have visits and lecturers from industry members to help them develop their project and business plan towards release.